kajacx/wasm-bridge/component_model.md

 6. [Install `jco`](https://github.com/bytecodealliance/jco) with `npm install -g @bytecodealliance/jco`
 7. Install `wasm-bridge-cli` with `cargo install wasm-bridge-cli`

-Note that steps 1-4 are the same when using wasmtime's component model, and steps 1-6 are the same when running a wit component on the web from JS the "intended" way.
+Steps 1-4 are the same when using wasmtime's component model

+Steps 1-6 are the same when running a wit component on the web from JS "the intended way".

 ## Project setup